quarkslab/numbat/README.md

 A complete usage with examples is available in the [documentation](getting_started.md) but here is a quick usage to begin with Numbat.

-To use numbat, you must first create a `SourcetrailDB` object and either create a new database or open an existing one:
+To use Numbat, you must first create a `SourcetrailDB` object and either create a new database or open an existing one:
 ```python
 from pathlib import Path
 from numbat import SourcetrailDB